skypilot-org/skypilot/docs/source/examples/auto-failover.rst

   resources:
     accelerators: [A10:1, A10g:1, L4:1]

-In the above example, SkyPilot will first try to provision an A10 GPU, then an A10g GPU, and finally an L4 GPU:
+In the above example, SkyPilot will first try to provision an A10 GPU, then an A10g GPU, and finally an L4 GPU.
-:code:`sky launch task.yaml`

 (**Advanced**) Multiple Candidate Resources